MP Estate Planning UK

 LegislationPurposeImpact on Estate Planning

-Administration of Estates Act 1925Outlines the administration of estates, including the role and responsibilities of Executors.Provides a framework for Executors to manage and distribute the estate according to the deceased’s will.
+Administration of Estates Act 1925Outlines the administration of estates, including the role and responsibilities of Executors and Administrators.Provides the framework for Executors to collect assets, pay debts and IHT, and distribute the estate according to the Will (or the intestacy rules if there is no Will).

 Validity of Documents